 - Review and approve the IRB-approved ASPREE follow-up phase protocol and consent documents as well as the Standard Operating Procedures (SOP) prior to protocol initiation.
 Review and approve any changes to the protocol, consent document templates and SOP during the study. - Monitor participant retention, protocol adherence, annual visit completion, study medication cessation, participant follow-up status, data completeness, outcome adjudication process and status of data cleaning.
 Advise NIA if corrective measures are needed. - Monitor rates of important health events.
-If there are clinically important differences between study groups, advise NIA on the need for, timing, and mode of dissemination of these findings. - Review proposed ancillary studies with regard to safety and impact on participant burden, and make recommendations on approval of these studies. - Upon request by NIA, provide comments to NIA on analyses for major study outcome papers and drafts of these papers.
+If there are clinically important differences between study groups, advise NIA on the need for, timing, and mode of dissemination of these findings. - Review proposed ancillary studies with regard to impact on participant burden and scientific direction, and make recommendations on proposed studies and analyses, and approval of these studies. - Upon request by NIA, provide comments to NIA on analyses for major study outcome papers and drafts of these papers. - Advising on the scientific direction of the study.